osefatul/fullstack-twitter/README.md

 # Twitter Full-Stack Clone

-Please click [here](https://fullstack-twitter-5tg5gc4lh-osefatul.vercel.app/) to overview our web application.

 ### Intro
 This is a fullstack (frontend with nextjs and backend with firebase) web app designed for eudcational purpose.
 We have used different technologies for this application such as nextjs, tailwind.css, firebase, recoil, next-auth, react-moment and etc. This web application has been deployed using vercel.

+### Live

+Please click [here](https://fullstack-twitter-5tg5gc4lh-osefatul.vercel.app/) to overview our web application.

 #### Using different layers of Tailwind